bluenote-1577/sylph/README.md

 - Query_file: the filename of the query.
 - Adjusted_ANI: nearest neighbour ANI with coverage adjustment if coverage is low.
 - Naive_ANI: nearest neighbour ANI without coverage adjustment.
-- ANI_5-95_percentile: [5%,95%] confidence intervals.
+- ANI_5-95_percentile: [5%,95%] confidence intervals. **Not always a decimal number**.
-   * If coverage is low: `float-float` e.g. `98.52-99.55`
+   * If coverage adjustment is possible: `float-float` e.g. `98.52-99.55`
-   * If coverage is high: `NA-NA` is given.
+   * If coverage is too low/high: `NA-NA` is given.
 - Eff_cov: estimate of the coverage.
+Always a decimal number.
-    * If coverage is low: this is Eff_lambda
+    * If coverage adjustment is possible: this is Eff_lambda
-    * If coverage is high: this is Mean_cov_geq1
+    * If coverage is too low/high: this is Mean_cov_geq1
-- Eff_lambda: estimate of the effective coverage parameter
+- Eff_lambda: estimate of the effective coverage parameter. **Not always a decimal number**.
-    * If coverage is low: lambda estimate is given
+    * If coverage adjustment is possible: lambda estimate is given
-    * If coverage is high: `HIGH` is output
+    * If coverage is too low/high: `LOW` or `HIGH` is output
 - Lambda_5-95_percentile: [5%, 95%] confidence intervals for lambda.
 Same format rules as ANI_5-95_percentile.
 - Median cov: median k-mer multiplicity for k-mers with >= 1 multiplicity.
 - Mean_cov_geq1: mean k-mer multiplicity for k-mers with >= 1 multiplicity.